 Choose Hexlet if you:

-* Want to get into a new profession
+* Want to enter a new profession

 * Want to develop yourself